-Abstract-A non-destructive technique to measure an optical fiber's refractive index profile with sub-μm spatial resolution over a wavelength range spanning more than one octave (from 480 to 1040 nm) in a single measurement is described.
+Abstract-A non-destructive technique to measure an optical fiber's refractive index profile with sub- μ m spatial resolution over a wavelength range spanning more than one octave (from 480 to 1040 nm) in a single measurement is described.
 Data showing the variation of refractive index with wavelength for several fiber types is presented.

-Index Terms-Optical fibers, Optical fiber measurements, Fourier spectroscopy.
+Index Terms-Fourier spectroscopy, optical fibers, optical fiber measurements.